 1. Data Analytics

 Any IoT system generates a lot of data, and with the sheer number of such gadgets connected, the amount of data that is generated is overwhelming.
 Not to mention without the presence of someone to make sense of this data and convert it into information, all the data is essentially garbage.
 Hence the need for a data analysis wing in any IoT based company is very essential.
-To become a data analytic yourself, you would need to have a good hold on statistics.
+To become a data analyst yourself, you would need to have a good hold on statistics.

 Yes, you should be able to find correlations, make graphs, and you should also be able to present all your findings in a presentable manner.
 Having knowledge of statistics-based language R or modules of python like NumPy, Pandas, statistics, etc. would definitely make you more employable in the field of data analytics.